JvanKatwijk/qt-dab/README.md

 an amplitude larger than the others.

-Decoding is by extracting these elements, and applying a mapping process that - eventually - results in a (mainId, subId) pair.
+Decoding is by extracting these elements, and applying a mapping process that - eventually - results in a (mainId, subId) pair, identifyinf the transmitter.

-The difficulty in the decoding is recognizing data andeliminating the noise.
+The difficulty in the decoding is recognizing data and avoiding the noise.
 The decoder uses a **threshold** value to do this.
+The configuration window contains an element with which the threshold value can be set.
+The default value is 6 dB, which is rather low.

-What happens if the decoder sees noise as signal, is obviously that the decoder generates (mainId, subId) pairs that are faulty.
+What happens if the decoder sees noise as signal is, obviously, that the decoder generates (mainId, subId) pairs that are faulty.
 These pairs are matched in a database to find the attributes of the transmitter.
 Of course, in most cases a faulty (mainId, subId) pair does not lead to the recognition of a transmitter

-The cofiguration window contains a selector **all tii** that - when set - shows from all identifies (mainId, subId) pairs a transmitter.
-With a decent antenna aand a low threshold value might give dozens of lines like below
+The configuration window contains a selector, labeled **all tii**, that
+- when set - shows for all identified (mainId, subId) pairs a transmitter.
+With a decent antenna aand a low threshold value one might (and probably will) dozens of lines - like below - telling a transmitter "not in database" (Of course, if the selector is not set, the (mainId, subId) pairs for which not transmitter is found are eliminated from the output).

 ![6.9](/res/read_me/erroneous-lines.png?raw=true)